briandconnelly/nicheconstruct/paper/03_methods.md

 Building upon @HANKSHAW, we describe an individual-based model in which cooperators and defectors evolve and compete in a population of subpopulations (i.e., a metapopulation).
 Through mutation, individuals gain adaptations to their environment, which increase reproductive fitness and allow those lineages to rise in abundance.
-These lineages then spread throughout the population by migration to neighboring subpopulations.
+Adapted lineages then spread throughout the population by migration to neighboring subpopulations.

 In the expanded model described here, subpopulations also continually modify their local environment.
 These environmental changes feed back to affect selection.